1975 FA Cup final

 The 1975 FA Cup final was the 94th final of the FA Cup.
 It took place on 3 May 1975 at Wembley Stadium and was contested by London clubs West Ham United and Fulham.
-The Fulham team contained two former England captains in former West Ham captain Bobby Moore, making his last appearance at Wembley, and Alan Mullery.
+The Fulham team contained two former England captains in former West Ham United captain Bobby Moore, making his last appearance at Wembley, and Alan Mullery.

-West Ham won 2–0, with both goals scored by Alan Taylor.
+West Ham United won 2–0, with both goals scored by Alan Taylor.
 The first came in the 60th minute when Fulham goalkeeper Peter Mellor parried Billy Jennings' shot into Taylor's path; the second came four minutes later when Taylor capitalised after Mellor failed to hold on to Graham Paddon's shot.

-The 1975 West Ham team remains the last all-English team to win the FA Cup.
+The 1975 West Ham United team remains the last all-English team to win the FA Cup.
 The match remains the only occasion that Fulham have appeared in an FA Cup final; it was the club's last major final for 35 years, until the 2010 UEFA Europa League Final.

+Background

+West Ham United had won the FA Cup once previously in 1964 when they defeated Preston North End 3–2.

+Fulham had never previously played in an FA Cup final.
+Their previous best run was to the semi-finals in 1907–08 (lost 6–0 to Newcastle United), 1935–36 (lost 2–1 to Sheffield United), 1957–58 (lost 5–3 to Manchester United in a replay) and 1961–62 (lost 2–1 to Burnley in a replay).

+Route to final

+West Ham United

+In the third round, West Ham United faced Southampton at The Dell and won 2–1.
+In the fourth round, they needed a replay to overcome Swindon Town.
+After a 1–1 draw at Upton Park, West Ham United progressed with a 2–1 win at the County Ground.
+They then defeated Queens Park Rangers 2–1 at Upton Park in the fifth round.
+West Ham United faced Arsenal at Highbury in the quarter-finals and won 2–0.
+In the semi-finals, they required a replay to overcome Ipswich Town.
+After a goalless draw at the neutral Villa Park in Birmingham, West Ham United won 2–1 at Stamford Bridge in London.